guruthree/cube-bench-classic/README.md

 Cube Bench Classic is a very simple benchmark involving a cube designed for Classic Mac OS System 7.
 Requires Color QuickDraw.

 I wanted something a bit more relatable than a bar chart or flashing patterned rectangles to get a feel for performance differences between classic Macs (LC III, etc.).
-So for #Marchintosh 2024, I wrote my own benchmark with the classic bouncing cube(s).
+So for #Marchintosh 2024, I wrote my own benchmark with the classic spinning cube(s).

 ![Screenshot of the benchmark](screenshot.png)

 Cube Bench Classic is designed to stress the CPU, FPU, and memory bus.
-Being a System 7 application, everything software rendering is pretty much the only game in town.
-Cube Bench Classic uses floating point arithmetic for pretty much everything to stress the FPU.
+Being a System 7 application, software rendering is pretty much the only game in town.
+Cube Bench Classic uses floating point arithmetic for pretty much everything to stress the CPU (or FPU if present).
 Particularly, the cube is rotated using transcendentals (i.e., trigonometric functions).

 Drawing on the screen is done using QuickDraw lines and filled polygons.
 Every QuickDraw call seems to force a screen refresh so something had to be done to avoid flickering.
-There's no way to flip buffers in QuickDraw that I could, so the usual double-buffering wasn't an option.
+There's no way to flip buffers in QuickDraw that I could find, so the usual double-buffering wasn't an option.
 Instead, rendering is done on an Offscreen Graphics World (back buffer) before copying to the Onscreen Graphics World (front buffer).
 This stresses the memory bus.

 ## Compilation

-Developed with Symantec C++ for Macintosh 7.0, using a mix of real hardware, working in BasiliskII, or in VS Code.
-Mostly in BasiliskII.
+Developed with Symantec C++ for Macintosh 7.0, using a mix of real hardware, working in Symantec C++ in BasiliskII or VS Code.
+Probably an even split BasiliskII.

 To compile, open the Project Manager and create a new Mac Application Project.
-Add the contents of cubes/ and then add a few libraries:
+Add the contents of `cubes/` folder and then add a few libraries:

 * ANSI++
 * CPlusLib